Mikask1/Instagram-Post-Scraper-Module/README.md

   ### Download a chromedriver
   - Go to https://chromedriver.chromium.org/downloads
   - Download the chromedriver that is compatible with your Chrome browser
-  - Set the `CHROMEDRIVER` variable to the path of your `chromedriver.exe`

 ## Documentation
   ### Introduction
   - Call the `login` function if you don't have the `cookies.pkl` file
-  - Call the `setup` function
+  - Call the `setup` function to setup your chrome driver

   ### Quick Example
   ```py